 \section{Introduction}

-Current experimental work in particle physics, for example by the ATLAS and CMS collaborations, uses deep-learning based taggers to great success~\cite{guest2018_MLatLHC_review, Albertsson_2018_MLinHEP_whitepaper, Radovic2018_MLatHighE_review, Karagiorgi:2021MLinHEP_review}.
+Current experimental work in particle physics, for example by the ATLAS and CMS collaborations, uses deep learning-based taggers to great success~\cite{guest2018_MLatLHC_review, Albertsson_2018_MLinHEP_whitepaper, Radovic2018_MLatHighE_review, Karagiorgi:2021MLinHEP_review}.
 Such models often define unique and essential quantities in the analysis chain, which are hard to understand in terms of physical quantities.
-While the performance benefit is apparent, best practises for sharing the analysis as for traditional cut-based analyses~\cite{Kraml2012_recommendations, abdallah2020reinterpretation} are not yet established.
+While the performance benefit is apparent, best practices for sharing the analysis as for traditional cut-based analyses~\cite{Kraml2012_recommendations, abdallah2020reinterpretation} are not yet established.
 This especially hinders the re-interpretation of experimental results.
-Recently, a first set of proposals on sharing neural-network based results has been published~\cite{Araz:2023leshouche_community}.
+Recently, a first set of proposals on sharing neural network-based results has been published~\cite{Araz:2023leshouche_community}.
 On the purely technical side, solutions exist for sharing serialized networks~\cite{daniel_hay_guest_2022_6467676_lwtnn,onnx} and some first searches shared with serialized models have been made public~\cite{ATLAS:2021fbt, ATLAS:2022ihe, ATLAS:2022zhj, ATLAS:2023azi}.